Office of the Ombudsman

-The University catalog, also available as a download on the right sidebar under 'Related Downloads', contains the following policy information:
+The University catalog contains the following policy information:

-- Student Code (see page 23) and Civility in the Classroom (see page 22) regarding unacceptable student behaviors and civility in the classroom
+- Student Code and Civility in the Classroom regarding unacceptable student behaviors and civility in the classroom

-University staff and faculty should also consult the ‘Policies’ section of the University’s intranet for JFK University’s Rules of Conduct and Code of Ethics.
+University staff and faculty should also consult the policies posted in MyJFKU for the University’s Rules of Conduct and Code of Ethics.